Work With Me

 1:1 Coaching

 An ongoing partnership built around your goals, your pace, and the questions that keep you up at night.
 Typically 6–12 sessions over 3–6 months.
-We start with a free 30-minute consult — no pressure, no pitch.
+We start with a free 30-minute consult, no pressure, no pitch.

-• A dedicated thought partner who isn't your parent, your partner, your boss, or your algorithm (and no, asking ChatGPT the same question 12 different ways doesn't count)
+- A dedicated thought partner who isn't your parent, your partner, your boss, or your algorithm (and no, asking ChatGPT the same question 12 different ways doesn't count)

-• Tools to build self-awareness, set goals, and get clear on what you actually value
+- Tools to build self-awareness, set goals, and get clear on what you actually value

-• Real accountability between sessions and unlimited e-mail access, not just weekly check-ins
+- Real accountability between sessions and unlimited e-mail access, not just weekly check-ins

-• A clearer sense of direction and the confidence and skills to act on it
+- A clearer sense of direction and the confidence and skills to act on it

 Best for: Young adults navigating a major transition, a stuck point, or the general overwhelm of having too many options and too many opinions about which one to choose.

-Book a Free Intro Call →
+Book a Free Intro Call →Attitudinal Assessment

 ELI Assessment + Debrief

-You've probably taken a personality test before — Myers-Briggs, Enneagram, StrengthsFinder.
+You've probably taken a personality test before: Myers-Briggs, Enneagram, StrengthsFinder.
 You learned something interesting about yourself, nodded along, and then not much changed.

 The Energy Leadership® Index (ELI) is different.
-It's an attitudinal assessment, meaning it doesn't put you in a box — it measures how you're currently approaching the world: the energy you bring to decisions, what's quietly draining you, and the mindset patterns that might be shaping your choices without you realizing it.
-Because those things shift, the insights are immediately useful — not just "interesting to know."
+It's an attitudinal assessment, meaning it doesn't put you in a box.
+It measures how you're currently approaching the world: the energy you bring to decisions, what's quietly draining you, and the mindset patterns that might be shaping your choices without you realizing it.
+Because those things shift, the insights are immediately useful, not just "interesting to know."

-• A concrete snapshot of the attitudes and energy you're bringing to decisions right now (and yes, there's a research-backed framework for this!)
+- A concrete snapshot of the attitudes and energy you're bringing to decisions right now (and yes, there's a research-backed framework for this!)

-• Real self-awareness around what's driving you forward and what might be holding you back, particularly in moments of stress or high intensity
+- Real self-awareness around what's driving you forward and what might be holding you back, particularly in moments of stress or high intensity

-• 90 minutes 1:1 with Amy to unpack your results, ask every question, and connect what you're seeing to what's actually in front of you
+- 90 minutes 1:1 with Amy to unpack your results, ask every question, and connect what you're seeing to what's actually in front of you

-• Clarity you can use immediately, whether or not you continue with coaching
+- Clarity you can use immediately, whether or not you continue with coaching

-Best for: Young adults who want a structured, no-fluff way to understand themselves better before — or instead of — jumping into a full coaching engagement.
+Best for: Young adults who want a structured, no-fluff way to understand themselves better before (or instead of) jumping into a full coaching engagement.

-Investment: $197 (includes the assessment + 90-minute debrief with Amy)
+Investment: $397 (includes the assessment + 90-minute debrief with Amy)

 Webcopy and logo used by permission.
 No reproduction or retransmission is permitted without expressed written consent from iPEC.